mathieudelehaye/Noughts_and_crosses_game_Qt/README.md

 Things to improve:
 - Finalize project
-- Configure Qt Project to define relative paths (if possible)
+- Check if possible to define relative file paths with Qt Project
 - Improve image scaling for nought and cross icons on game view
-- Use of an external CSS stylesheet
+- Use external CSS stylesheet